Advisor Growth Study Club: How to Raise Your RIA Fees and Charge What You’re Worth

 This could be the result of two scenarios:

-In both cases, raising your fees is essential to ensure your income reflects the value you now offer.
+In both cases, raising your fees is essential to designing income that reflects your value.

 You operating costs might increase for many reasons, such as:

-- Technology: You need to procure new software or hardware to ensure your clients receive the best possible service and access the latest investment options.
+• Technology: An Advisor must procure new software or hardware to ensure your clients receive the best possible service and have access to the latest investment options.

-- Human capital: You need to hire more staff to cover the client’s full range of requirements and ensure they receive the service they expect.
+• Human capital: An Advisor may need to hire more staff to cover the client’s full range of requirements and deliver the service they expect.

 But how should you approach the conversation when these problems arise?